Understanding Learning in Maker Classrooms

 Learning Creative Learning is an open online course and community for educators around the world to explore the idea of Creative Learning through working on projects, interacting with peers, and trying out their ideas in real-world environments.
 We examined a number of design decisions (such as multilingual community support) to provide a creative learning space for educators even when they were physically apart from one another, coming from linguistically and culturally diverse backgrounds.

 Murai, Y., Gabaree, L., Presicce, C., Rodeghiero, C., & Ahmad, Y. (2020, April).
 Participants facilitating an online learning community: Three case studies.
-Paper will be presented at Annual Meeting of American Educational Research Association, San Francisco, CA.
+Paper presented at Annual Meeting of American Educational Research Association, San Francisco, CA.

 Murai, Y. & Tirthali, D. (2019, April).
 Discussion prompts and social interaction: Social network perspective on weekly interaction in a massive open online course.
 Paper presented at Annual Meeting of American Educational Research Association, Toronto, Canada.